-Launched in partnership with Tata Trusts,“Internet Saathi” was launched in 2015 to equip women in rural Indian villages with internet skills.
+Launched in partnership with Tata Trusts,“Internet Saathi” was launched in 2015 to equip women in rural India with internet skills.
 It is the result of an effort that involved a pilot program and extensive ground research in villages in Rajasthan, Jharkhand, and Gujarat.
-In this ongoing program, “Saathis” are selected from among the village women and provided with hands-on smartphone training.
+In this ongoing program, “Saathis” are selected from among the village women and provided with internet training on smartphones.
 They then pass on that knowledge, providing internet access, and becoming ambassadors of digital literacy in their communities.

 Women’s internet usage in India

 With over 400 million internet users (IAMAI 2017), India has the world's second-largest online population.
 However, only 30% of India’s online users are women, and in rural areas, this number drops to 12%.
 With equal access to information, women are not only exposed to the world’s knowledge, but are more likely to start new businesses, transform their communities, and contribute to the ways in which we we all learn, work, and live.

 Since we began our program in 2013, we have designed approaches to address three key barriers to digital literacy.